-LABOUR FORCE SURVEY: February 2021
+LABOUR FORCE SURVEY: November 2021

-The Hellenic Statistical Authority (ELSTAT) announces the seasonally adjusted estimates of employment and unemployment for February 2021.
-It should be noted that in February, the labour market was affected by specific regulatory measures concerning the operation of businesses, as well as by measures taken to protect public health and tackle the COVID-19 pandemic throughout the whole Country.
-These measures affected, to a large extent, not only the normal functioning of the market, but also the data collection method of the survey.
+The Hellenic Statistical Authority (ELSTAT) announces the seasonally adjusted estimates of employment and unemployment for November 2021.
+It should be noted that in November, the labour market was affected by specific regulatory measures concerning the operation of businesses, as well as by measures taken to protect public health and tackle the COVID-19 pandemic throughout the whole Country.
+These measures affected, not only the normal functioning of the market, but also the data collection method of the survey.